fire-uxxx/fireux-mono/docs/STRUCTURE_GUIDE.md

 5. **🧹 Regular Validation**: Run structure validation to maintain compliance
 6. **📚 Document Decisions**: Update this guide when adding new patterns

-> **Key Insight**: By recognizing that package/runtime and app/ levels share the same structural DNA, we've created a truly unified, scalable architecture that rivals Nuxt 4's structural discipline.
+> **💡 Unified Principle**: If it follows Nuxt conventions at the package runtime level, it should follow the same conventions at the app level.
+This creates a predictable, scalable architecture!